A chronicle · Baltic Sea · 2026

 about 1,200 km away

-What Timmy shows us about the Baltic.
+What Timmy reveals about the Baltic.

 One whale is not a statistic.
 But he is a reason to read five numbers usually left to specialists.